NETWAYS/foreman-training/advanced/03_api.md

  * Requires username and password
  * Collections are paged
  * Search strings like provided in the WebGUI
+ * Apidoc generated on your system at /apidoc
 * GraphQL
  * Available since 1.22, still considered experimental
  * Intended for development